user-synax/Kivo/docs.md

 From the chat header / right-hand profile panel (or any profile page) choose **Block**.
 Blocking removes the friendship and hides the conversation; the person cannot message you.
 A blocked conversation shows a clear state instead of the composer.

 **Manage who you've blocked:** open **Settings → Blocked users**.
 Every person you've blocked is listed with their name and avatar; **Unblock** removes them (and re-enables any open DM with them immediately).
 Unblocking is also possible from the same chat/profile places as blocking.

+### Remove a chat from your list

+Right-click (or long-press on mobile) a DM or group → **Remove from list**.
+A confirmation modal names the chat and warns you this is permanent: it deletes the conversation **and all its messages for both sides** (for groups: for every member).
+This cannot be undone — the modal asks once more before deleting.
+Space channels can't be removed this way; delete those from Space settings instead.

 ---